 Colombia is Latin America's third most populated country after Brazil and Mexico.
-Bogota is its capital and most populated city, the country's economic, political and financial centre.
+Bogota is the country's capital, the most populated city, and economic, political, and financial centre.
 77.1% of Colombian citizens live in cities.
-In rural areas, access to education, public health and other essential services is still limited in many regions.
+Access to education, public health and other essential services is still limited in rural areas.
 Poverty and inequality are significant challenges for Colombia, with a multidimensional poverty index of 20.2% and a GINI index of 0.522, placing it as the second-most unequal country in Latin America, only after Honduras.
 According to the National Ministry of Finance and Public Credit reports, Colombia's Gross Domestic Product (GDP) has been growing for the last two decades, with an average annual growth rate of 3.8%.
 This economic growth is remarkable, given the country's long-standing internal conflict.
 Colombia is an upper-middle-income country.
 Historically, oil and other energy products have played an important role in Colombia's economy.
-The country's priority exports and industrial growth areas are oil, electronics, agriculture, information technology, and shipbuilding.
+The country's exports and industrial growth areas are oil, electronics, agriculture, information technology, and shipbuilding.

-Since road transportation in Colombia was responsible for 12% of the overall country-wide GHG emissions (37.8 $MtCO_2e$) in 2018, tackling the transport sector is crucial for complying with climate change mitigation goals.
+In 2018 road transportation in Colombia was responsible for 12% of the overall country-wide GHG emissions (37.8 MtCO2e), and tackling the transport sector is crucial for complying with climate change mitigation goals.
 Electric mobility can be a powerful tool for achieving such goals.
 Additionally, public concern about the negative impacts of air pollution on public health has increased over the past years.
-The transport sector (mainly, diesel freight and public transport) is responsible for 25% of PM2.5 emissions in large cities, the most relevant air pollutant in the Colombian context.
+The transport sector (mainly diesel freight and public transport) is responsible for 25% of $PM{2,5}$ emissions in large cities, the most relevant air pollutant in the Colombian context.

-Buses play an important role in Colombia's transport landscape, from small feeder buses to bi-articulated high-frequency buses.
+Buses are important in Colombia's transport landscape, from small feeder buses to bi-articulated high-frequency buses.
 They contribute to 23% of Bogota's local air pollution.
 However, given the increasing urban population densities and the deteriorating air quality, the bus systems' various configurations present an untapped potential for providing access to clean urban mobility.
 Electrification of public transport is an intersectoral priority of at least four national policy agendas (Energy Efficiency, Climate Change, Air Pollution and Urban Mobility) and three international policy commitments: the Paris Agreement, the New Urban Agenda and the Sustainable Development Goals.

-Since the electrification of transport is vital for complying with climate commitments, promoting green growth, and protecting human health, the National Government has started developing a National E-Mobility Strategy in 2019.
+Since the electrification of transport is vital for complying with climate commitments, promoting green growth, and protecting human health, the national government has started developing a National E-Mobility Strategy in 2019.
 As electric buses have considerably higher upfront investment costs than traditional technologies and the technology is relatively new in Colombia, the technical assistance aimed to overcome these barriers with a program that supports the electrification of Colombia's public passenger transportation systems.